Good practice on the use of geophysics in site investigation (P3202)

 Allow clients to ensure they will be able to appoint and work with geophysics specialists

 Encourage more research and development in the area of geophysics

 Allow people to easily find relevant guidance on the subject

-This project is currently in development and seeking funding.
+This project is currently seeking a research contractor.